-The classification is a risk assessment and as such, aligns with the NSW Ministry of Health Risk Management Framework which can be referred to for guidance.
+The classification is a risk assessment and as such, aligns with the NSW Health Policy Directive PD2022 023 - Enterprise-wide Risk Management which can be referred to for guidance.

 The classes for the IoT devices are;

 Class 0: Where compromise to the data generated, or loss of control, is likely to result in little discernible impact on an individual or organisation.